Navigation

 Complications of psoriatic arthritis

-Psoriatic arthritis is associated with an increased risk of cardiovascular disease (problems affecting your heart and blood vessels).
-There are certain factors that may make your risk higher, including having other conditions, such as diabetes.
-Your doctor will talk to you about measures you can take to reduce your risk, including stopping smoking.
+Psoriatic arthritis is associated with an increased risk of cardiovascular disease (problems that affect your heart and blood vessels).
+There are certain things that may make your risk higher, including having other conditions such as diabetes.
+A GP will talk to you about measures you can take to reduce your risk, including stopping smoking.

 The medicines used for psoriatic arthritis can sometimes be associated with side-effects.
-Your doctor will monitor this during your treatment.
+A doctor will monitor this during your treatment.

 In some people, psoriatic arthritis can progress to cause severe joint problems.
-This can really impact on your quality of life, affecting everything from work to relationships.
+This can impact your quality of life, affecting everything from work to relationships.
+But a combination of medicines, physical therapy, and lifestyle changes can help.

-Symptoms of psoriatic arthritis can be quite vague at first, and might include general joint pain and stiffness.
+Signs and symptoms of psoriatic arthritis can be quite vague at first, and might include general joint pain and stiffness.
 You may start to notice more symptoms as time goes on.
 These can include pain or swelling in your joints, swollen fingers or toes, pain in your heels or elbows and changes to your nails.
-See our Symptoms section for more information.

-Common joints affected in psoriatic arthritis include your knees, ankles and joints in your hands and feet.
+Psoriatic arthritis often affects joints including your knees and ankles, and joints in your hands and feet.
 Some people get back and neck pain.
-Some people have pain affecting tendons in their heels or elbows, rather than joint pain.
-You can find out more in our Symptoms section.
+Some people will have pain that affects tendons in their heels or elbows rather than joint pain.

 More on this topic